 • Parasitology testing

-• Provide laboratory testing for over 30 core conditions and over 20 secondary conditions
+• Testing for over 30 core conditions and over 20 secondary conditions for all newborns in the state of Florida

 • One of 10 Level 1 CT laboratories in the nation